 Headquarters: Kalmar, Sweden

-Bookingsweden was launched in Kalmar, Sweden in 2019 with the aim of encouraging domestic tourism in Sweden.
-Its founders hope the platform will challenge the online hotel booking sector by offering a more personalized booking experience through travel tips and advice from local contributors.
+Bookingsweden was launched in Kalmar, Sweden in 2019 with the aim of encouraging domestic tourism.
+Its founders wanted the platform to challenge the online hotel booking sector by offering a more personalized booking experience through travel tips and advice from local contributors.
+Learn more at bookingsweden.se.

 Embarking on a new project to take on the highly competitive sector of online accommodation booking meant Bookingsweden needed to launch with confidence.
 Using eye tracking allowed the team to identify and fix usability issues with the site before it went live.

-Bookingsweden.se had run dozens of user tests without eye tracking prior to the launch and felt most issues were resolved, however, the inclusion of eye tracking ahead of the launch uncovered several usability problems.
+Bookingsweden.se had run dozens of user tests without eye tracking before the launch and felt most issues were resolved, however, the inclusion of eye tracking ahead of the launch uncovered several usability problems with the website.

-With the help of user experience researchers at Visualix, at Linneaus University in Kalmar, who specialize in biometrically enhanced user testing, the team used Tobii Pro Sprint to see the gaze of test participants as they navigated the website.
-This revealed several pieces of previously unknown information; one was that an icon, which delivered a key feature regarding the selection of hotel distance from a chosen point, was not perceived by users to be a tool or button.
-It was also discovered that several other features and buttons were not adequately understood or seen.
+With the help of user experience researchers at Visualix, who specialize in biometrically enhanced user testing, the team used Tobii Pro’s eye tracking based user testing software to see the gaze of test participants as they navigated the website.
+This revealed several pieces of previously unknown information around the misinterpretation of buttons, and a lack of awareness about one key feature of the website which facilitates accommodation filtering based on proximity to certain locations.

 In the days following the tests, the Bookingsweden.se team made several changes to the platform’s features, including adding pop-up descriptions for some tools, adding new content around certain features to help explain them, and creating curser changes when hovering over some buttons.

-These changes were all informed by the information gathered from the use of eye tracking during user tests which saved the team time, money, and resources trying to fix these things post launch or perhaps continuing without being aware of them.
+These changes were all based on the information gathered from the use of eye tracking during user tests which saved the team time, money, and resources trying to fix these things post launch or perhaps continuing without being aware of them.
 The team now plans to incorporate user testing with eye tracking into future phases of the website’s development.